1ceaham/1ceaham.github.io/content/page/CV.md

 # Teaching Experience

 ## Sorbonne Université - UFR 919 Ingénierie - Licence Mécanique
+### All teaching in French
+*Finite Differences, L3.* Spatial and temporal discretization of partial differential equations, meshing, efficient resolution of matrix systems.
+Theoretical background and numerical implementation in Fortran.

-*Numerical Methods for Mechanics.* Lab instructor, donné en francais.
-Introduction to root finding, solutions to linear systems, and eigenproblems in Fortran.
+*Numerical Methods for Mechanics, L3.* Introduction to root finding, solutions to linear systems, and eigenproblems.
+Numerical computation in Fortran.

 ---
 # Work Experience